Cc618/Binary-Search-Everything/README.md

-# :️arrow_right: This repo is part of a talk
+# ➡️ This repo is part of a talk

 ![](res/affiche.png)